Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 How to Use:

-Replace the sample data with your actual sales dataset.
+1.Replace the sample data with your actual sales dataset.

-Ensure the date/month field is properly formatted.
+2.Ensure the date/month field is properly formatted.
-Run the visualization script or component to generate updated charts. overview
+3.Run the visualization script or component to generate updated charts. overview
 This project provides a simple and interactive way to visualize sales trends over time.
 It helps identify patterns, seasonal changes, and growth opportunities using clear charts and dashboards.